-- All students should have their House T-shirt, which will be worn for House activities during the year. - PE kit, or other appropriate clothing may be worn for PE Extra Curricular Activities. - Only approved Drama clothes should be worn during Drama lessons. - Students should not wear a mix of school uniform, PE Kit or Drama clothes or footwear at any time and should not change out of school uniform, including changing into trainers, before leaving school. - Students should wear a different shirt for sport at break and lunch.
+- All students should have their House T-shirt, which will be worn for House activities during the year. - PE kit, or other appropriate clothing may be worn for PE Extra Curricular Activities.
+The length of your PE shorts should be from the waist to just above the knee. - Only approved Drama clothes should be worn during Drama lessons. - Students should not wear a mix of school uniform, PE Kit or Drama clothes or footwear at any time and should not change out of school uniform, including changing into trainers, before leaving school. - Students should wear a different shirt for sport at break and lunch.